hkimlab/SupplementaryCodes/README.md

 Compares Akaike information criterion (AIC) and Bayesian information criterion (BIC) for linear, exponential, Gompertz, and logistic models to best describe our data.

-Supplemental Code 3 - t0 and Half-life (HL) Calculations:
+Supplemental Code 3 - t0 and half-life Calculations:

-A general HL and t0 was determined using the best-fitting model that produces the minimal residual sum of squares.
+A general half-life and t0 was determined using the best-fitting model that produces the minimal residual sum of squares.